Non Random

 Tony Doyle

-As a creative coder, Tony uses machine learning to explore algorithmic potentials and interpretation of scientific understandings through sonic landscapes and interactive performances.
+As a creative coder, Tony explores algorithmic potentials and interpretations of scientific understandings through generative processes, crafting sonic landscapes and interactive performances.

 Ines Montalvao